-You can be an athlete or a busy entrepreneur — stretching is a necessary routine for your muscles and tissues to stay healthy.
+You can be an athlete or a busy achiever — stretching is a necessary routine for your muscles, cartilage, and tissues to stay healthy.
 And that's only the beginning - stretching actually has way more benefits for your body than you can imagine.
 Read on to discover why stretching is a must-have for everyone and get practical tips on how to perform it most effectively.

 Top-6 reasons to start stretching daily

 Think about your vehicle - it has its details and process, and if you want it to work flawlessly, you should take care of it.
 Your body is similar to a vehicle; it also needs regular care, especially when it comes to parts of the body that are constantly tense, like muscles and tissues.
 So how can stretching help you become healthier?

 If you have a sedentary lifestyle, you must know these awful feelings of tingling sensations throughout the body and heaviness in the muscles when you get off your desk.
 There's a direct link between low physical activity and muscle stiffness.
 As for scientists, the less you use your muscles, the more they ache.
 What's more, lack of exercise leads to muscle spasms and chronic pain.